riatlabs/decentral.community/fosdem2026.md

 on Matrix.\
 This room is bridged to `#critical-decentralization` on [hackint IRC server](https://hackint.org).

-* Email: c3 at riat dot at
+* Email: decentralized-internet-and-privacy-devroom-manager at fosdem.org